BenThink/automation-main-bot/README.md

 1. opens chrome & new page
 2. logs in the player
 3. checks if the loggin was successful, if not -> it has 2 more attempts to re-log in, if still fails -> stops execution
-4. clicks on Battle menu, checks if battle is on, if off -> checks if enemy's name is correct, if yes -> fights a player chosen by the user, if not -> displays an error
+4. clicks on Battle menu, checks if battle is on, if off -> checks if enemy's name is correct, if yes -> fights a player chosen by the user, if not -> displays an error and continues with next step
 5. clicks on Adventure menu, collects data from 5 different adventures, compares them and chooses the most efficient one based on experience / time
 6. clicks on Guild menu, checks if the player has enough gold & if he's a member of a guild, if yes -> donates the amount of gold chosen by the user, if not -> displays an error
 7. logs out the player
 8. closes the browser instance
 9. waits for adventure's time to finish (doesn't wait for the last adventure)